RahulSajnani/System-administrator-roadmap/monitoring/prometheus.md

 #### 1. Download Prometheus

 Check out the Prometheus download page and download the appropriate monitoring system for your Operating system [Download page](https://prometheus.io/download/).
-I am using Ubuntu so I will go ahead and download the monitoring system for linux  as displayed in the image below:
+I am using Ubuntu so I will go ahead and download the monitoring system for Linux as displayed in the image below:

 ![Download Prometheus monitoring tool](./images/download_prometheus.png)